mmry3/livestream-Record-w.tv/README.md

 # Livestream Recorder W.tv

-Parallel monitor and record Livestream on w.tv.
+# Parallel monitor and record Livestream on w.tv.

+##Linux:
 Bash.
 Using ffmpeg, curl, jq.
 Record in current directory there is script.

 ### Requirements: